Todd Gilliland: 2019

+2020

-On January 13, 2020, Front Row Motorsports announced that Gilliland would drive the newly opened No. 38 Ford F-150 for the full 2020 Truck season.
+On January 13, 2020, Front Row Motorsports announced that Gilliland would drive the newly opened No. 38 Ford F-150 full-time for the 2020 season.
 Gilliland recorded ten top-ten finishes and four top-fives to qualify for the playoffs.

+2021

 Gilliland returned to the No. 38 in 2021.
-Todd Gilliland won his second career Truck Series at Circuit of the Americas, his first win for Front Row Motorsports.
+Gilliland won his second career Truck Series at Circuit of the Americas, his first win for Front Row Motorsports.
 With his win at COTA, Gilliland qualified for the playoffs and was eliminated after the Round of 10.